Nearby Nature Communicable Disease Management Plan (CDMP)

 - Adult emergency contact information

 - Registration/employment data that includes contact information for all stable group program participants, staff, volunteers, and visitors

 3 — Exclusion from Programs (for Sick or COVID-19 Exposed Persons)

 - If a child becomes ill while at a program, the child will be separated from the group and a parent/guardian will be contacted for an immediate pick up.
 While waiting for a sick child to be picked up, staff will stay with the child in an area isolated from others.
-Staff will remain as far away as safely possible from the child (preferably at least six feet), while remaining in the same room/area.
+Staff will wear a face covering/mask and remain as far away as safely possible from the child (preferably at least six feet), while remaining in the same room/area.